felias-fogg/dw-link/docs/manual.md

       -p 3333
 ```

 Instead of communicating directly over the serial line, which implies that one always has to specify the serial device, which sometimes changes, here a debug server is used, which communicates over a TCP/IP connection.
 This server discovers the serial line the hardware debugger is connected to and then provides a serial-to-TCP/IP bridge.
-You can use this alternate INI file (by renaming it `platform.ini`), provided the Python module *PySerial* is installed and the `dw-server.py` script (which you find in the `dw-server` folder) is stored in an executable path, i.e., in /usr/local/bin on a *nix machine.
+You can use this alternate INI file (by renaming it to `platform.ini`), provided the Python module *PySerial* is installed and the `dw-server.py` script (which you find in the `dw-server` folder) is stored in an executable path, i.e., in /usr/local/bin on a *nix machine.

 When creating new projects, you can take this project folder as a blue print and modify and extend `platformio.ini` according to your needs.
 You can find an extensive description of how to do that in the [PlatformIO documentation](https://docs.platformio.org/en/stable/projectconf/index.html).
 A very [readable introduction to debugging](https://piolabs.com/blog/insights/debugging-introduction.html) using PlatformIO has been written by [Valerii Koval](https://www.linkedin.com/in/valeros/).
 It explains the general ideas and all the many ways how to interact with the PlatformIO GUI.
 [Part II](https://piolabs.com/blog/insights/debugging-embedded.html) of this introduction covers embedded debugging.